 TRADING POST: Located across from Unami Lodge, the Camp Trading Post offers all your summer camp needs.
-The Camp Trading Post is stocked with merit badge and program supplies, camp souvenirs, commonly forgotten necessities, postages stamps, and snack food items.
-Cash, Check, VISA, MasterCard, Discover, American Express accepted.
+The Camp Trading Post is stocked with program supplies, camp souvenirs, commonly forgotten necessities, postage stamps, and snack food items.
+Cash, Check, VISA, MasterCard, Discover and American Express are accepted.
 Hours of Operation are posted.
 In addition, be sure to check out our online trading post at www.resicafalls.org/tradingpost